fluxxcode/egui-file-dialog/README.md

 - Select a file or a directory
 - Save a file (Prompt user for a destination path)
   - Dialog to ask the user if the existing file should be overwritten
+- Select multiple files and folders at once (ctrl/shift + click)
 - Open the dialog in a normal or modal window
 - Create a new folder
 - Keyboard navigation